arc12/predict-interpret-pt/README.md

 ### "detail"
 - prediction_title [simple text]: the objective of the prediction, used as a title.
+- notes [optional, simple text]: some text which will be shown under the title, shown as a single paragraph.
 - instance_name [simple text]: the kind of entity which is the subject.
 This may ba used as a place-holder in the "about" markdown file (see below).
 - input_prompt [simple text]: the prompt which appears over the user response box.
 - personas [optional, list]: a list of personas which the respondant can select when making a response.
 If omitted (or null or an empty list) then personas will not be presented.
 Otherwise, a drop-down list will be shown.
 There is no restriction on the values which may be used here.
 Example: "personas": ["Teacher", "Student"]